 METHODOLOGY

-In accordance with the Sustainable Development Report (2019), the SDG Index and Dashboards Report by the Bertelsmann Stiftung and the Sustainable Development Solutions Network (SDSN), and the work of Sachs et al., 2023, the study used the methodology of the Sustainable Development Solutions Network (SDSN) and the Bertelsmann Stiftung to assess Nigeria's progress toward achieving SDG 8: Decent work and Economic growth.
+In accordance with the Sustainable Development Report (2019), the SDG Index and Dashboards Report by the Bertelsmann Stiftung and the Sustainable Development Solutions Network (SDSN), and the work of Sachs et al. (2023), the study used the methodology of the Sustainable Development Solutions Network (SDSN) and the Bertelsmann Stiftung to assess Nigeria's progress toward achieving SDG 8: Decent work and Economic growth.
 Twelve indicators were chosen and examined to serve as the variables and data for the study, as shown in Table 1 under section 3.1.
 The data spans the years 2015–2022.
 As seen below, values for each indicator were normalized using Sachs et al., 2019's Min-Max approach:

 Nit=Nit-XminXmax-Xmin×100

-When N is the normalized value following rescaling, max and min represent the upper and lower boundaries, respectively, and x is the raw data value.
+Where N is the normalized value following rescaling, max and min represent the upper and lower boundaries, respectively, and x is the raw data value.
 All rescaled variables were guaranteed to be stated as ascending variables by the rescaling equation; higher values indicated greater performance.
 This made it simple to understand and compare the rescaled data across all indicators: A nation with a score of 75 has traveled three-quarters of the way from worst to best, while a nation with a score of 50 is halfway to reaching the ideal value.
 By standardizing the indicators, performance reviews can be conducted using a consistent measuring metric.
 Additionally, the percentage of the normalized scores is calculated, indicating the overall level of goal achievement by the nation (Sachs et al., 2023).
 The Sustainable Development Report 2023's threshold values serve as a point of reference.
 An indicator's performance can be determined by comparing its threshold value with its actual value.

 3.1 Variables, descriptions and sources of data

 Table 1 shows the variables, descriptions, and the sources of data employed in this study.